MJ7898/VereinsfinanzManager/README.md

 }
 ````

-## The currnet json of our Teams are as following
+## The current json of our Teams are as following

 ### Handball Teams
 ```json